aadilkhan08/Mediteranski-San-Project/readme.md

-# Welcome toMediteranski San Clone Website
+# Welcome to Mediteranski San Clone Website

 ## About